markkimsal/phusion-php/README.md

 Official PHP docker image combined with phusion/baseimage to get cron, syslog, runit, and nginx

+UID and www-data
+===
+You can now set the www-data user id and group id at runtime with environment variables WWWUID and WWWGID.
+See 'start-container' for more details.
+Inspired by laravel sail.

+Image Details
+===
 Builder variant now has nvm 0.38.0 and nodejs 14.x.

 MSSQL image now with pdo_sqlsrv and pdo_dblib.